 Summer is in full swing and the last thing a good pet owner wants to do is put their furry friends in harms way.
 High temperatures mean more risks for your pal such as more injuries, skin and ear infections, bug bites and a possibility of heat stroke.
-Take a look at these tips to make sure your pet is safe in these hot summer months!
+Follow these pet safety tips to make sure your pet is healthy in these hot summer months!

 1. Know the Signs of Heat Stroke

 First things first, you have to know that signs of a heat stroke in animals.
 A dog’s internal body temperature is 99.5-102,5 degrees Fahrenheit according to American Kennel Club.

 These are some of the signs that your dog or cat is having a heat stroke:

 • Increased body temperature (over 103 degrees Fahrenheit)